AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

    {"The name is {Name} and the sum is {X + Y}."}

 Now that Ada 2022 will have a general 'Image function, this becomes much more straightforward.
-Expressions that are of a string type or a character type would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied.
+Expressions that are of a string type or a character type without a user-specified Put_Image aspect would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied.
-Because Ada established the convention of putting a space in front of the 'Image of non-negative integers, we drop a leading blank if it is followed immediately by a digit.
+Because Ada established the convention of putting a space in front of the 'Image of non-negative integers, we drop a leading blank if the type is numeric, or has an Integer_Literal or Real_Literal aspect.

 As exemplified, the value of simple identifiers, more complex names, or expressions can all be inserted with { ... }.